-- IP Extensions the IP extension feature allows an H.323-compliant terminal device to connect to AltiContact Manager.
-With a few exceptions (described in Chapter 16, Setting Up IP Extensions), IP extensions have the same functionality as an analog station. - Live Call Handling-allows an extension user to play a ringback tone when the called party is in voice mail, paging, transfer, or conference state.
+- Live Call Handling-allows an extension user to hear ringback tone when the called party is in voice mail, paging, transfer, or conference state.
 The call is shown as "ringing" in AltiConsole. - Multiple Call Waiting with Personalized Greetings a personal queue that allows users to handle multiple incoming calls by letting callers wait in queue until the user answers the call.
 This allows users to transfer or park calls before answering the next call in queue.
-Users may also record and use personalized Initial and Subsequent greetings to be played for callers in queue. - Music or Message on Hold when the system is connected to an external audio source, this allows callers to hear music or pre-recorded messages while waiting on hold. - One Number Access a feature that eliminates "telephone tag" by forwarding important callers to predetermined numbers, according to a designated schedule.
+Users may also record and use personalized Initial and Subsequent greetings to be played for callers in queue. - Music or Message on Hold when the system is connected to an external audio source, this allows callers to hear music or pre-recorded messages while waiting on hold.

+One Number Access - a feature that eliminates "telephone tag" by forwarding important callers to predetermined numbers, according to a designated schedule.
 Setup is available through the One Number Access page of Extension Configuration and/or web-based AltiReach and AltiView management.
 ONA passwording is optional.
-The user can press any key to pick up an ONA call. - Operator Off-line when this feature is enabled, all calls are directed to the IVR.
-When the caller dials 0 and the operator is not available, the call is routed to the operator mailbox.
+The user can press any key to pick up an ONA call.